 Fresh cranberries, maple syrup, white grape juice and club soda make this delightful Cranberry Sparkler Mocktail into a New Year’s Eve (or any other kind of celebration) drink!
-This alcohol-free drink is perfect for kids, expectant mamas and anyone who doesn’t drink alcohol.
+This non alcoholic drink is perfect for kids, expectant mamas and anyone who doesn’t imbibe, but wants to enjoy a celebratory beverage.

 Happy New Year’s Eve, y’all!